 We encourage you to reach out to [email protected] if you have any additional questions that are not covered here or by the toolkit.

 MENTOR Vermont has partnered with Verified Volunteers to implement a national background check system for youth mentoring programs in Vermont.
 This partnership creates a system for mentoring programs to be able to conduct national criminal record checks on prospective mentors that will provide results within 48 hours, reduce the cost of conducting a national criminal record check, and make the experience simpler and less time consuming for mentors.
 Additionally, thanks to funding support from the A.D.
 Henderson Foundation, MENTOR Vermont will be able to cover the cost for these background checks for any program funded through the Vermont Mentoring Grants or that is in its first two years of implementation.
 For more information, email [email protected].

-This year’s schedule of events will include (subject to minor changes):
+This year’s schedule of events included:

 9:00-9:30 → Registration and Ice Breaker

 10:25-11:55 → Session Block 1

 1:10-2:40 → Session Block 2